v0.0.1-alpha

 Harvest Service

-The harvest-service crawls external data sources, normalises their metadata, and publishes it to Kafka for the catalog-service to ingest.
+The harvest-service crawls external data sources, normalises their metadata, and publishes it to Kafka for the inventory-service to ingest.
 Jobs are scheduled with Quartz and executed as Spring Batch jobs.

 Supported connectors